spdx/spdx-spec/docs/annexes/pkg-url-specification.md

   Each item in the list is in form of algorithm:hex\_value (all lowercase), such as `sha1:ad9503c3e994a4f611a4892f2e67ac82df727086`.

-## How to produce and consume _purl_ data
+## How to produce and consume _PURL_ data

-The following provides rules to be followed when building or deconstructing _purl_ instances.
+The following provides rules to be followed when building or deconstructing _PURL_ instances.

-### How to build _purl_ string from its components
+### How to build _PURL_ string from its components

-Building a _purl_ ASCII string works from left to right, from type to subpath.
+Building a _PURL_ ASCII string works from left to right, from type to subpath.

-To build a _purl_ string from its components:
+To build a _PURL_ string from its components:

-1. Start a _purl_ string with the "`pkg:`" scheme as a lowercase ASCII string
+1. Start a _PURL_ string with the "`pkg:`" scheme as a lowercase ASCII string
-1. Append the type string to the _purl_ as a lowercase ASCII string
+1. Append the type string to the _PURL_ as a lowercase ASCII string
-1. Append `/` to the _purl_
+1. Append `/` to the _PURL_
 1. If the namespace is not empty:

     1. Strip the namespace from leading and trailing `/`